-The student, parent, or representative (only one (1)) should be allowed to ask the witness(es) questions related to issues reasonably related to the discipline.
+The student, parent/guardian, or representative should be allowed to ask © National Charter Schools Institute the witness(es) questions related to issues reasonably related to the discipline.
 Additional questioning by the Administration, the student/representative and/or the Board may be allowed at the Board's discretion.

-The student, parent, or representative may then present witnesses or statements to the Board.
+The student, parent/guardian, or representative may then present witnesses or statements to the Board.
 The Administration and/or the Board may ask questions of these individuals.
 The Board may allow additional questioning at its discretion.

 When the presentation of evidence is concluded, the Board will deliberate.
-It may exclude both the Administration and the student and representatives, or allow both sides to remain.
+It may exclude both the Administration and the student and representative, or allow both sides to remain.
 If the Board desires clarification of any testimony during its deliberation, it shall assure that both the Administration and the student are present to hear the information.